 As with all things, this requires a balance.
 Take for example the wheat we eat today.
 In trying to produce more of the edible wheat head, developers failed to improve the stalk.
 The result?
 Wheat with a big, fat head and a weak, crumpled stalk that couldn’t support it.
 Which of course led to the genetic modification to breed thicker stalks.

 Where do GMOs show up in food?

-There are actually just a handful of GMO crops, but they’re the crops that tend to make up our convenience foods (i.e. corn and soy).
-But they’re certainly not everywhere!
+There are actually just a handful of GMO crops, and they’re the crops that tend to make up our convenience foods (like corn).
 26 countries worldwide totally or partially ban GMOs, and more than 60 countries require GMO labeling.

 Should you avoid them?

 The way I see it, it comes down to two things: environment and health.

 In terms of the environment, GMO crops can lead to increased use of chemicals herbicides and pesticides in conventional farming, because the crops are able to live while the pests and critters die.

 Looking less at the environmental aspect and more towards your personal health, science has neither conclusively confirmed nor denied that these have an effect on your health.

 Organic food is free from synthetic pesticides, fertilizers, additives or solvents, and usually promotes ecological balance.

 Organic food promotes biodiversity of plants and animals and is generally better for the environment from a holistic standpoint.
 It prevents topsoil erosion in farmlands, antibacterial resistance in animal products, chemical runoff when fertilizers and pesticides seep into grounds and rivers, and a whole palooza of things.